 High-quality, comprehensive free trade agreements (FTAs) can play an important role in supporting global trade liberalisation and enhancing the international competitiveness of Australian exports.

 FTAs can cover entire regions with multiple participants or link just two economies.
-Under these agreements, parties enter into legally binding commitments to liberalise access to each others' markets for goods and services, and investment.
+Under these agreements, parties enter into legally binding commitments to open access to each other’s markets for goods and services, and investment.

 For more information on these FTAs and outcomes for agriculture go to: